-The entire optic tower is beefed up compared to the original AUG, which means it’s correspondingly stronger, and Steyr’s rep says it can safely be used as a carry handle, being attached to the receiver by three hefty and Loctited screws.
+The entire optic tower is beefed up compared to the original AUG; this means it’s correspondingly stronger.
+Also, Steyr’s rep says it can safely be used as a carry handle, being attached to the receiver by three hefty and Loctited screws.
 “You could probably drive nails with that scope attached to the receiver” was the exact quote.
 The integral optic system is stronger than the AUG’s other rail, mount and add-on optic options, but I won’t argue it.
 I’ll just keep on preferring it.

 For backup dots or other accessory points, the scope housing does include a full-length Picatinny rail numbered to 15 on top, a 2-inch rail section on its right side (both integral and non-removable), and another 2-inch, screwed-on rail section down on the receiver’s right side.
-The glass is fully adjustable for windage and elevation, and bright and clear with well-recessed, protected lenses at both ends to resist breakage or scratching.
-While the AUG A3 M1 has plenty of room to hang lights and lasers, you may not want to get too carried away—the downside of the package is that it’s already a heavy one at 8.15 pounds empty.
+The glass is fully adjustable for windage and elevation.
+It’s also bright and clear with well-recessed, protected lenses at both ends to resist breakage or scratching.
+While the AUG A3 M1 has plenty of room to hang lights and lasers, don’t get too carried away.
+Why?
+Well, the downside of the package is that it’s already a heavy one at 8.15 pounds empty.

-The AUG A3 M1’s takedown procedure is simple, and it starts up front with a push-button barrel release for easy off-gun cleaning or 10-second barrel-length changes.
-It then moves to the receiver lock just in front of the magazine, and it ends at the rear with a push-button buttplate release that opens up the aft end to pull out the trigger group and also reveal a tabbed-cover storage space for the onboard cleaning kit that Steyr sells separately.
+The AUG A3 M1’s takedown procedure is simple.
+It starts up front with a push-button barrel release for easy off-gun cleaning or 10-second barrel-length changes.
+It then moves to the receiver lock just in front of the magazine.
+From there, it ends at the rear with a push-button buttplate release that opens up the aft end to pull out the trigger group and also reveal a tabbed-cover storage space for the onboard cleaning kit that Steyr sells separately.

-The gas piston is easily serviced, although the gun runs so clean you won’t need to bother much, and it’s also adjustable for standard ammunition (normal position) or underpowered loads.
-The adjustment capability also compensates for a dirty gun, dirty ammo, extreme cold and other “gotchas” that tend to shut down other designs, and the non-reciprocating charging handle can function as a forward assist if needed.
+The gas piston is easily serviced, although the gun runs so clean you won’t need to bother much.
+It’s also adjustable for standard ammunition (normal position) or underpowered loads.
+The adjustment capability also compensates for a dirty gun, dirty ammo, extreme cold and other “gotchas” that tend to shut down other designs.
+Meanwhile, the non-reciprocating charging handle can function as a forward assist if needed.

-I’m not all that fond of the crossbolt safety, and Steyr should include a small file (if not a Dremel) to remove those blood-inducing sharp corners, but it’s learnable.
+I’m not all that fond of the crossbolt safety.
+In my opinion, Steyr should include a small file (if not a Dremel) to remove those blood-inducing sharp corners, but it’s learnable.
 So is the left-side bolt release, located just above the ambidextrous mag release behind the magazine.
-The AUG A3 M1 demands its own operational protocols, and you should make them automatic if you plan to use one for serious applications.
+The AUG A3 M1 demands its own operational protocols; you should make them automatic if you plan to use one for serious applications.

-Firing with the foregrip folded forward and resting on a sandbag, the AUG launched 50-, 62-, 64- and 77-grain bullets through its chromed, cold-hammer-forged, 1-in-9-inch-twist barrel at black 100-yard bullseyes with no break-in period, no malfunctions and only a couple drops of oil applied.
+Firing with the foregrip folded forward and resting on a sandbag, the AUG launched 50-, 62-, 64- and 77-grain bullets through its chromed, cold-hammer-forged, 1-in-9-inch-twist barrel at black 100-yard bullseyes with no break-in period.
+There were also no malfunctions and only a couple drops of oil applied.

-The optic was excellent, the trigger was not (running past my 8-pound scale), but that’s the result of the long bullpup trigger linkage, and it can be improved with aftermarket units.
-The AUG’s accuracy proved it to be a truly battle-ready rifle, with best five-shot groups in each load all holding under 3 inches and Black Hills’ 77-grain load consistently pulling off groups under 2 inches.
+The optic was excellent.
+However, the trigger was not (running past my 8-pound scale).
+But that’s the result of the long bullpup trigger linkage, and it can be improved with aftermarket units.
+The AUG’s accuracy proved it to be a truly battle-ready rifle.
+My best five-shot groups in each load all held under 3 inches and Black Hills’ 77-grain load consistently pulled off groups under 2 inches.